13 of the best waterfalls in and around Brisbane

 Where: Mount Coot-Tha

-Parking: Yes, there’s a car park but you’ll need to walk a bit to get there
+Parking: Yes, there’s a car park, but you’ll need to walk a bit to get there

 Swimming: Yes

-Another waterfall in Brisbane within Mount Coot-Tha Reserve, Simpson Falls is best visited between January and March when the rain is on higher rotation and swimming holes swell.
+Another waterfall in Brisbane within Mount Coot-Tha Reserve, Simpson Falls is best visited between January and March when the rain is on higher rotation and the swimming holes swell.
 Again, plan to go after a good few days of rain to spy the many gentle cascades.
 The scene is a little quieter than J.C.
 Slaughter Falls, making it even more sacred in our book.

 Distance from Brisbane: 1 hour and 10 minutes